WHERE THERE'S A WILL,

 Why Choose a Guardian in a Will for Your Child?

-Who Can Be a Legal Guardian for Your Child?
+Who Can Be a Legal Guardian?

 A legal guardian can be a relative, close friend, or someone without parental responsibility for your child.
 You can also name your partner as a guardian if they lack parental responsibility.
 However, if you were married when your child was born or your partner was named on the birth certificate, there’s no need to appoint them as a legal guardian.

-How Many Guardians Should You Choose for Your Child?
+How Many Guardians Should You Choose?

 While most people appoint one legal guardian for their child, you can name two if they are a couple.
 You also have the option to appoint guardians for each of your children individually, granting you full control over their future in case something happens to you.